testcore-labs/bbcode-ts/README.md

 bbcode parser written in Typescript.

 ## how to install
-since i dont have a npm package set up for this library you can only get it from github.\
-run `bun add github:testcore-labs/bbcode-ts`
+run `bun add github:testcore-labs/bbcode-ts` to add via bun (preffered) OR run `npm install bbcode-ts` to install via npm

 ## how to use
 first you have to import bbcode, then init a new `bbcode` class